Doi6doi/vulcmp/Documentation.md

 - `VcpPart`: struct used to run task for given parts of space
     - `baseX`,`baseY`,`baseZ`: coorindates of starting group
     - `countX`,`countY`,`countZ`: sizes of area to run task on
+    - `constants`: pointer to shader constants if any
 - `VcpScorer`: function which returns a score for an object to help vulcmp select the best.
  Larger value is better, less than zero value means object is not suitable, so it wont be selected